Geometrical sets with forbidden configurations: Concluding remarks and open problems

-Finally, it would be very interesting to have a way of obtaining good upper and lower bounds for the independence densities of a given configuration.
-There are several papers (see~\cite{densityBachoc, completelyPositive} and the references therein) which consider this question in the case of two-point configurations, drawing on powerful methods from the theory of conic optimization and representation theory, and it is already quite challenging in this simplest case.
+Finally, it would be very interesting to have a way of obtaining good upper bounds for the independence densities of a given configuration or family of configurations.
+There are several papers (see~\cite{densityBachoc, completelyPositive} and the references therein) which consider this question in the case of a single two-point configuration, drawing on powerful methods from the theory of conic optimization and representation theory, and it is already quite challenging in this simplest case.
+Oliveira and Vallentin also considered the case of several forbidden two-point configurations in Euclidean space~\cite{OliveiraV2010} and in arbitrary compact, connected, rank-one symmetric spaces~\cite{OliveiraV2013}; they use linear and semidefinite programming methods to prove that the independence density of $n$ distinct two-point configurations decays exponentially with $n$ if their sizes are sufficiently far apart.\footnote{This holds only if the real dimension of the considered space is 2 or higher.
+Oliveira and Vallentin \cite[Section~2]{OliveiraV2013} provide counterexamples to the corresponding result in spaces of real dimension 1.}

 We believe that the study of the independence density for higher-order configurations in the optimization setting is also worthwhile, since they serve as model problems for symmetric optimization problems depending on higher-order relations and might prove very fruitful in new methods developed.